Digital-Methods-HASS/AU673931_Mehl_Jonas/README.md

 2. Unzip the dataset into the `data` folder.
 4. Run `TF-IDF.R` in RStudio

-The script will process the XML texts, calculate TF-IDF values for the three periods, and generate the visualisations used in the report.

 ### Expected folder structure

 After downloading and unzipping the dataset, the project should contain the data in the following general structure: